jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

 Choose this deployment option if you want to deploy directly from Kubernetes template files with kubectl, rather than using a package manager like Helm.

 ##### Create the Enterprise Gateway kubernetes service and deployment
-From the master node, create the service and deployment using the yaml file from the git repository:
+From the master node, create the service and deployment using the yaml file from a source release or the git repository:

 ```
 kubectl apply -f etc/kubernetes/enterprise-gateway.yaml